 Have more questions?
 Email us at firstname.lastname@example.org or visit our pricing page.

 Interested in learning more?
 Here’s how to get started:

-- Call us at 1-888-873-6101 or email us to set up a discovery call.
+- Set up a discovery call.
 In the call, one of our sales executives will gather more information about your needs and help you explore whether Prialto is a good fit for you.

 - Take our Needs Analysis Survey.
 The survey will help you and our sales team clarify what your needs are.
 Our sales team will combine the results with the information gathered in your discovery call to create your implementation plan.